travisdavies-mohawkcollege/SkeeballCannon/README.md

-A simple Simcade prototype of a cannon.
-Aim with your mouse and shoot with left click.
-Try out different angles and speeds of winds with W.
+A simple Simcade prototype of a cannon, challenge yourseld and others to do the most destrution and get the highest score!

+Controls:

+Aim: Mouse movement
+Fire: Left Click
+Change Camera Angle: "R" after a shot is fired Explosive Shot: "E" to toggle on/off
+Change angle & Speed of wind: "W"
+Restart: "Q"